-An offer that is currently running is Ladbrokes’ £1 free bet, which can be earned without a deposit or qualifying bet and is available to both new and existing customers.
+Another past offer is Ladbrokes’ £1 free bet, which could be claimed without a deposit or qualifying bet to both new and existing customers.

-To claim the free bet, simply log in and accept the terms; the bet will then be valid for seven days.
+To claim the free bet, customers had to log in to their account and accept the terms; the bet was then valid for seven days.

 888sport offers a free-to-play football predictor which could win you up to £8,000 in cash.

 But the main appeal from a promotional perspective is the fact you can earn a £1 free bet for each correct pick, even if you do not get them all right.

 You would only need to predict match result markets, not correct scores, and your free bets would be available for seven days.
 Depending on your success, you could earn anywhere between £1 and £7 in free bets at a time, although these would come in several separate, smaller bets.

 Coral’s free-to-play football predictor operates in a similar fashion, although you have to answer four questions to play instead of predict match markets.